 Another not-too-common feature which makes ProofHub special is its customer support.
 Even otherwise useful product management systems sometimes get weighed down by the issue of shoddy customer support.
 Not so ProofHub.
-The project management system comes loaded with ample number of use cases and video tutorials.
+The project management system comes loaded with an ample number of use cases and video tutorials.
 These would help solve many of your doubts regarding the functionalities.
 The FAQs section makes it even easier to find a solution to problems you have been facing.

 If you can’t find a solution in any of the resources in the platform; ProofHub has an active presence on all major social media platforms where you can have your queries resolved.

 ProofHub provides excellent support for collaboration.
 For instance, all users could access up-to-date information from a central repository, provided they are granted access permission.
-You could track the status of the project in real time as well as the progress of individual tasks.
+You could track the status of the project in real-time as well as the progress of individual tasks.

 ProofHub also enables a fair bit of automation.
 For instance, you could set certain tasks to recur so that they would be repeated in the workflow at the appropriate times without your intervention every time.
 Like Jira, ProofHub also supports agile project development.
 For example, with Kanban boards, you could easily track the progress of tasks in agile projects.

 Sometimes, you may need to exert granular control over how the project is managed.
 In that regard, if you need to assign people to certain stages alone in a specific workflow, it is possible in ProofHub.

 We talked about ProofHub supporting collaboration before.
 Allied to that are the many ways in which the platform enables communication.

 You could comment, use the @mention tool to draw someone’s attention to a message and proof designs, all using the in-built communication tools.